ustinvaskin/articles/README.md

 ## Contributing

-See the [usage guide](docs/usage.md) for instructions on writing new posts and working with the site locally.
+See the [usage guide](docs/usage.md) for detailed steps on writing new posts and working with the site locally.
+Use `scripts/new_post.py` to quickly generate a new post with the required front matter.